biadelmiro/UDACITY_intro_to_javascript_course/README.md

 QUESTION 1 OF 2

-Enter the expressions (one at a time) into the console and determine what each expression evaluates to.
+Enter the expressions (one at a time) into the console and determine what each expression evaluates to:

 ### Comments

 ### Quiz: First Expression (2-1)